DFE-Digital/publish-teacher-training/guides/adr/0018-roll-out-school-relationship-model-with-dual-writes-and-feature-flags.md

 - bulk URN import for provider schools;
 - adding a school to a course through the existing flow;
 - adding a school to a course through the new flagged flow;
+- removing a provider school
-- removing a provider school; and
+- removing a course school and
 - touching parent providers when school relationships change.

 ## Options